 Welcome!

-The Cities of Bellevue and Papillion are working together on a Housing Resilience Plan to strengthen neighborhoods, reduce flood risk, and prepare for more frequent and severe weather.
+The Cities of Bellevue and Papillion worked together on a Housing Resilience Plan to strengthen neighborhoods, reduce flood risk, and prepare for more frequent and severe weather.

-The plan will address rising housing needs and outline strategies to improve housing and infrastructure.
+The plan addresses rising housing needs and outlines strategies to improve housing and infrastructure.
 The goal is to build safer, more affordable, and more resilient communities.

 By planning ahead, Bellevue and Papillion are taking meaningful steps to ensure a strong and sustainable future for all residents.